BoulderCounty/rcv-rla/README.md

 <div id='id-section3'/>

-## 3. Risk Limiting Audit Process Overview
+## 3. Risk-Limiting Audit Process Overview
-The general process for the risk limiting audit is as follows, and assumes that contest, candidate, CVR, and supporting manifest information is available.
+The general process for the risk-limiting audit is as follows, and assumes that contest, candidate, CVR, and supporting manifest information is available.

 1. The CVR and supporting manifests are exported from the Dominion Voting System.
 2. Exported files are transferred to an isolated workstation running the Boulder County RCV-RLA docker container, in a designated local folder that is mounted within the container when it is running.